chadmetcalf/omaha_bot/README.md

         module OmahaBot
           module Brain
             class CustomBrain
-              # A Brain that folds like an oragami master
+              # A Brain that folds like an origami master
               include Core
               include Brain